Information for Students

 Disclaimer of Liability

-The School will not be held liable or responsible for any damage to properties and/or injuries suffered during attachment.
+The School will not be held liable or responsible for any change to properties and/or injuries suffered during attachment.

-Students undergoing IIP are able to take modules during the study semester.
-They are given formal credits and when students are claiming credits as part of the curriculum, they need to register with the university and pay the tuition fees for that credit to be formally recognised.
+Although students will not attend lectures and tutorials on campus during the attachment period, they are given formal credits.
+When students are claiming credits as part of the curriculum, they need to register with the university and pay the tuition fees for that credit to be formally recognised.